-35. Your Supervisor will be expected to provide an academic commentary on any applications you make to the Board of Graduate Studies, for example for leave to work or reside away from Cambridge; permission to intermit studies; to defer submission of your dissertation; to restrict access to your dissertation; or for funding.
+35. Your Supervisor will be expected to provide an academic commentary on any applications you make to the Board of Graduate Studies, for example for leave to work or reside away from Cambridge; permission to intermit studies; to restrict access to your dissertation; or for funding.
 If you are funded by a Research Council or other major sponsor, your Supervisor is expected to make sure that they are informed promptly if your work is delayed or seriously affected by illness or other grave cause.